kiali/demos/federated-travels/README.md

 oc apply -n west-mesh-system -f west/west-ossm.yaml
 ```

-Wait for both control plane to be ready and create in each mesh namespace a configmap containing the root certifcate of the other mesh:
+Wait for both control planes to be ready and create in each mesh namespace a configmap containing a root certificate that is used to validate client certificates in the trust domain used by the other mesh:

 ```bash
 oc get configmap istio-ca-root-cert -o jsonpath='{.data.root-cert\.pem}' -n east-mesh-system > east-cert.pem